TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

 ## Verifying installation
-After `helm install` is finished you can verify installed TIBCO JasperReports® Server cluster.
+After `helm install` is finished you can verify installed JasperReports® Server cluster.

 - Switch to jrs namespace.